-the Data Flow Diagram
+Options for the Data

-assembled into a hierarchy, and drill down to lower level diagrams can be achieved using the child diagram functionality.
-The Processes can be organized into a hierarchy using the Project Browser; the child diagrams can be nested under each Process node in the Project Browser tree.
+The Data Flow diagram can be assembled into a hierarchy, and drill down to lower level diagrams can be achieved using the child diagram functionality.
+The Processes can be organized into a hierarchy using the Browser window; the child diagrams can be nested under each Process node in the Browser window.